delimard/Vcard-DIY/README.md

 1. A card in plastic or wood or what you want.
 You can print the STL model provided in the STL folder.
 The size is 85 x 55mm.
 2. A programmable NFC-Tag 215 (you can find this on amazon easily)
-3. The NFCTool application available on iOS and Android (https://www.wakdev.com/)
+3. The NFCTool application available on iOS and Android -> https://www.wakdev.com/
-4. A web hosting to host your digital VCard
+4. A web hosting to host your digital VCard or you can use https://www.vcard.link/card

 ### Step by step